tmtsoftware/csw/docs/src/main/apps/csinstallation.md

 # coursier installation
+In TMT we have adopted coursier to setup scala/java environment on development/production machines and install any java based apps provided by csw and esw.

 ## Coursier Installation and Setup
 1. Coursier binary needs to be present on the machine to proceed further with the installation.Please refer to the